iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Analysis/Support Function.md

 When the set $C$ is not closed, the $\sup$ operator is closing it automatically.
 The function is convex because its the sum of 2 proper convex functions wrt $y$, $\langle y, x\rangle$ which is convex and real-valued, and $\delta_C$ the indicator function which is augmented real and proper, using [[Convexity Preserving Operations of Functions]], this is just taking the maximum of convex functions pointwise, therefore the resulting function is convex.

-When dealing with the function for analysis purposes, keep in mind these good properties.
+When dealing with the support function for analysis purposes, keep in mind these good properties:
 * It's convex
 * $\delta_{C}^\star \equiv \delta^\star_{\text{cl}(C)}\equiv \delta^\star_{\text{cvxh}(C)}$
 * $\delta^\star_{A + B} \equiv \delta^\star_{A} + \delta^\star_{B}$
 * Positive Homogeneous: $\alpha\delta_C^\star(x) = \delta_C^\star(\alpha x)\;\forall \alpha \ge 0$
   * Its epigraph is a cone, literally.
 * It's sub-additive: $\delta_C^\star(x_1 + x_2) \le \delta_C^\star(x_1) + \delta_C^\star(x_2)$
+* Support function of set $C$ is the conjugate of the indicator function of the same set.
+For more about conjugation, see: [[Convex Conjugation]] for more.

 We will prove some of the properties that are not trivial to prove.